amplitude/amplitude-docs/content/collections/ios_sdk/en/ios-swift-sdk.md

 Amplitude can track user interactions with `UIControl` elements and `UIGestureRecognizer` objects in `UIKit` applications.
 To enable this option, include `AutocaptureOptions.elementInteractions` in the `autocapture` configuration.

 {{partial:admonition type="note" heading=""}}
 The `AutocaptureOptions.elementInteractions` option is experimental.
-We'd love your feedback!
 Try it out and share your thoughts on our [GitHub](https://github.com/amplitude/Amplitude-Swift).
 {{/partial:admonition}}

 {{partial:tabs tabs="Swift, Obj-c"}}